poonam04-taxak/poonam04-taxak/README.md

-## 🚀 Current Focus
+🎯 Goals

-- ✅ Solved 150+ DSA problems on LeetCode
+- Master 200+ DSA problems on LeetCode for interview readiness
-- 🧠 Strengthening Java and problem-solving skills
-- 🎯 Preparing for internship and entry-level software development roles
+- Build 2-3 Java-based mini projects (Spring Boot, OOP)
+- Contribute to open-source beginner-friendly repositories
+- Secure a Java Developer or Software Engineer internship in 2025

 ---